History of Transracial Adoption

 The history of transracial adoption in the United States can be traced to the end of slavery.
 At that time, a large number of African American children were displaced.
 They were moved into group homes that were mostly run by individuals of European descent.
 As time moved on, more and more minority children were removed from their homes while those in the majority were not.
 This caused a great many more minority children to be placed in foster care and and adoptive homes.

 In the late 20th century, international adoption became more common.
 Children may be adopted from countries throughout the world.
 Most international adoptees come from China, Russia, South Korea, Ethiopia, Nigeria, Colombia and Ukraine.
 The increase in international adoption, as well as the placement of minority children, has, to an extent, normalized transracial adoption.

-The amount of controversy surrounding all aspects of race, ethnicity and transracial adoptions is enough to make some people shy away from the very notion of discussing these matters.
+The amount of controversy surrounding all aspects of race, ethnicity, and transracial adoptions is enough to make some people shy away from the very notion of discussing these matters.
 However, the need for families to provide loving homes to children who so desperately need them will never change.
-This is why it is very important for adoptive parents to understand why transracial adoption is sometimes combated.
+This is why adoptive parents need to understand why transracial adoption is sometimes combated.
 Adoptive parents should take those concerns seriously and find ways to overcome them.